findword-app/static-content/privacy.md

 Your Consent
 By using the Application, you only consent to the local processing of your information.

-At any time, no User Provided Data (such as Countdown details) will be shared, processed and/or stored by third parties.
+At any time, no User Provided Data (such as words you searched) will be shared, processed and/or stored by third parties.
 User Provided Data cannot and will never be sold to any other third parties.

 Contact Us
 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at: